-End users can specify a standard by something like R CMD INSTALL --use-C17.
-This overrides the 'SystemRequirements' field, but not for any configure file.
+End users installing a source package can specify a standard by something like R CMD INSTALL --use-C17.
+This overrides the 'SystemRequirements' field, but not any configure file.

 1.2.6 Using cmake

 Packages often wish to include the sources of other software and compile that for inclusion in their .so or .dll, which is normally done by including (or unpacking) the sources in a subdirectory of src, as considered above.